Best Vanguard ETFs UK to Watch

 For example, in the 10 years prior to writing this page, the Vanguard Small-Cap Growth ETF was priced at just over $80 per share on the NYSE Acra.
 Fast forward to early 2021 and the same ETF has since surpassed $304.
 This equates to 10-year returns of over 280%.

 Bonds are often underappreciated with newbie investors in the UK – perhaps because of the thrill of not picking and choosing the next big stock.
-But, bonds allow you to earn a predictable stream of income – making them a great alternative to the volatile nature of shares.
 With that said, buying bonds in the UK as a retail client can be difficult.

 Most importantly, you won’t be investing in a small selection of bonds.
-On the contrary, this top-rated Vanguard ETF gives you access to over 10,000 bond instruments.
+On the contrary, this Vanguard ETF gives you access to over 10,000 bond instruments.
 This covers a wide variety of bond types – ensuring that you are well diversified.
 For example, 42.4% of the portfolio is held in Treasuries and T-Bills.
-These are as good as risk-free.

-Although slightly more modest than the other ETFs we have covered, the fund has averaged annualized returns of 3.51% over a 10-year period.
-You will also benefit from regular bond coupon payments in the form of dividends.
+The fund has averaged annualized returns of 3.51% over a 10-year period.
+Investors also receive regular bond coupon payments in the form of dividends.
 But, unlike most other Vanguard funds – which make distributions quarterly, this is paid every month.

-If you’re looking to build a super-diversified portfolio of stocks – but you don’t want to gain exposure to the US markets – this ETF is ideal for you.
+The Vanguard FTSE All-World ex-US ETF offers the ability to build a diversified portfolio of stocks without gaining exposure to the US markets.
 In a nutshell, the Vanguard FTSE All-World ex-US ETF will give you indirect access to over 3,400 stocks from every corner of the world.
 This includes regions in Europe, Asia, Australia, and heaps of emerging markets.

 For example, 16% and 12% of your portfolio will be held in stocks listed in Japan and China, respectively.
 While 9% is held in UK stocks, 6% and 5% are allocated to France and Germany.
 There is also an allocation of funds into companies listed in India, Canada, Taiwan, South Korea, Brazil, Thailand, South Africa, and more.